townteki/townsquare/docs/implementing-cards.md

 Actions are abilities provided by the card text that players may trigger during play windows:
 **Noon** - this play window is opened during the high noon phase except shootouts.
 Actions that can be used during this window use playType `noon`.
 **Shootout** - this play window is opened during the shootout plays steps of shootout.
 Actions that can be used during this window use playType `shootout`.
-	- there is specific playType for cards that can be played outside of shootout and which join dude to posse: `shootout:join` **Resolution** - this play window is opened during the resolution plays step of shootout phase.
+	- there is specific playType for cards that can be played outside of shootout and which add a dude to a posse: `shootout:join`
+**Resolution** - this play window is opened during the resolution plays step of the shootout phase.
 Actions that can be used during this window use playType `resolution`.
 **Cheatin' Resolution** - this play window is opened during the gambling phase and in the resolution plays step of shootout phase.
 Actions that can be used during this window use playType `cheatin resolution`.

 There are 3 different types of actions: